Blackamoor (decorative arts)

-Blackamoor is a type of figure/visual trope in European decorative art, typically found in works from the Early Modern period, depicting a man of presumably African descent, in clothing that suggests lowly status and encourages sexual objectification.
+Blackamoor is a type of figure and visual trope in European decorative art, typically found in works from the Early Modern period, depicting a man of sub-Saharan African descent, usually in clothing that suggests high status.
 Common examples of items and objects decorated in the blackamoor style include sculpture, jewellery, and furniture.
 Typically the sculpted figures carried something, such as candles or a tray.
 They were thus an exotic and lightweight variant for the "atlas" in architecture and decorative arts, especially popular in the Rococo period.

 The term "blackamoor" or "black moor" was once a general term for black people in English, "formerly without depreciatory force" as the Oxford English Dictionary puts it.
 The style is now viewed by some as racist and culturally insensitive.
 However, blackamoor pieces are still produced, mainly in Venice, Italy.